-Happy May!
-This month we’re focusing on health science Units to prepare for Physical Fitness Month, National Nurses’ Day and World Asthma Day!
+Can you believe it’s May?!?
+This month we are focusing on health science Units to prepare for Physical Fitness Month, National Nurses Day and World Asthma Day!
 We’re also diving into some historical resources to learn about the beginning of the Lewis & Clark Expedition, Memorial Day, JFK’s Birthday, and the anniversary of the birth of the U.S. Constitution.
-As always, follow us on Instagram, Twitter, Facebook, and Pinterest to keep up with these timely resources throughout the month.
-Have a great one!
+As always, follow us on Instagram, Twitter, Facebook, and Pinterest to keep up with these timely resources and what you can be teaching in May 2019!

 May is Physical Fitness Month!

-#GetActive with your students this month and read up on important Health Science units like The Heart, Lungs, and Muscles.
-Kids will read about the science behind Exercise, The Body’s Major Muscles, and Dos and Don’ts for Lungs.
-Knowledge about how our bodies work will motivate kids to keep moving!
+Encouraging your students to be active, especially in their formative years, is crucial to building healthy habits for later on in life.
+In our Health Science units like The Heart, Lungs, and Muscles, kids will read about the science behind Exercise, The Body’s Major Muscles, and Dos and Don’ts for Lungs.
+Knowledge about how our bodies work will motivate kids to keep active!

 - Related Units: Lungs

-For kids with parents or relatives who are nurses, this week may be filled with celebratory dinners and flowers from patients and loved ones.
-Teach kids about the valuable work this profession with resources from our Human Body Discover Map for inspiration.
+For students with parents or relatives who are nurses, this week may be filled with celebratory dinners and flowers or cards from patients and loved ones.
+Teach kids about the valuable work of this profession with resources from our Human Body Discover Map.

 - Related Topics: The History of the Fight Against Germs, Fighting Infectious Diseases in Our Time, and Questions and Answers About Blood